lewismcruz/express_notetaker/README.md

 The only software needed to run this application is a browser so no download is required (unless your device did not have a browser pre-installed).

 Several popular broswers are: Chrome, Firefox, Edge, and Opera.
 Search online for documentation when selecting the browswer of your choice.

+# Preview
+This is what the app should look like on your device.